 Planning a trip to Iceland but feeling a little overwhelmed by the number of choices?
-Here is a handy list of the top things to do in Iceland.
+Here is a handy list of the best and most unique experiences to have in Iceland, as chosen by our local travel specialists.

 Watching the green and white lights dance and flicker in the sky is a magical experience.
 The northern lights season is from September to March and you can take a tour, or try your luck on your own.
 Remember to dress warmly!